 Life is full of milestones.
-Graduating college, getting married, buying a house, and starting a family are all momentous occasions, each of which brings financial responsibility.
-But what happens to those financial responsibilities if you pass away before they are taken care of?
+Graduating college, getting married, buying a house, and starting a family are all momentous occasions, each of which can bring new financial responsibility.
+But, what happens to those financial obligations if you pass away?

-to put your education to use.
-Have you thought about what might happen to your student loans should a tragedy occur?
+Have you thought about what might happen to your student loans should something happen to you?
 Depending on the loan, it may fall back on someone to pay the remainder.
-This is where term life insurance can help—having a policy in place for the corresponding number of years you’ll be paying off loans can protect your loved ones from shouldering additional debt.
-A term policy length of 10 or 15 years might be a good fit depending on your student loan payment plan.
+This is where term life insurance can help—having a policy for the years you’ll be paying off loans can help protect your loved ones from shouldering additional debt.
+Depending on your student loan payment plan, a 10- or 15-term policy might be a good fit.

-You’ve signed the papers, posted the new homeowner photo on social media, and you’re figuring out where all the light switches are.
+You’ve signed the papers, picked out the paint colors, and are ready to move into your new home.
 Congrats!
-You hopefully already have homeowner’s insurance in place to protect your new purchase.
-But have you considered life insurance?
-A term life insurance policy could be set up for the same length as your mortgage—15, 20, or 30—years to cover the outstanding payments.
-The last thing your family wants to do after a loss of life is to think about moving—a life insurance policy can help keep your house your home.
+Hopefully, you already have homeowner’s insurance to protect your new purchase, but have you considered life insurance?
+A term life insurance policy could be set up for the same length as your mortgage—15, 20, or 30 years— to help pay the outstanding balance or it could pay for other expenses.
+This way, if you were to pass away, your family would not be forced to move or make quick decisions during a difficult time.
+A life insurance policy can help your loved ones pay the mortgage and keep your home.

-working years.
-A plan length can be determined based on the number of years until your children become adults and may even provide some money for their college education, alongside funeral costs.
-With living benefits, you may also be able to accelerate a portion of the death benefit if you’re diagnosed with a qualifying illness.1
+If your family depends on your paycheck, they could take a big hit financially if you were no longer here to support them.
+The death benefit from a term life insurance policy can help replace lost income if you pass away during your working years to assist with paying the bills, caring for children, and maintaining their lifestyle.
+The length of the plan can be determined based on the years until your children become adults and may even provide some money for their college education, alongside funeral costs.
+Some term life insurance policies include living benefits, which may allow you to accelerate a portion of the death benefit if you’re diagnosed with a qualifying illness.1